bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Scoring Similarity with All Three Indicators**

-We want to figure out who did it, so let's use all three of the indicators we built to score text similarity.
-Define a function find_text_similarity that takes two TextSample arguments and returns a float between 0 and 1 where 0 means completely different and 1 means the same exact sample.
-You can evaluate the similarity by the following criteria:

 Calculate the percent difference of their average sentence length using percent_difference.
 Save that into a variable called sentence_length_difference.
 Since we want to find how similar the two passages are calculate the inverse of sentence_length_difference by using the formula abs(1 - sentence_length_difference).
 Save that into a variable called sentence_length_similarity.